ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

-In this module we will first become familiarized with basic (and possibly advanced) features of a shell and shell scripting, and then review a few aspects which particularly relate to reproducibility, as a principle of having good control over commands execution -- knowing which command actually was ran, what conditions could have potentially affected their execution, inspecting available history of the
+In this module we will first become familiarized with basic (and possibly advanced) features of a shell and shell scripting, and then review a few aspects t particularly relate to reproducibility, as a principle of having good control over commands execution -- knowing which command actually was ran, what conditions could have potentially affected their execution, inspecting available history of the